AMD Turion: Turion II Ultra

 Turion II Ultra (codenamed Caspian) is the mobile version of the K10.5 architecture produced using 45 nm fabrication process, also known by its desktop variant Regor.
-It is a dual core processor, and features clock speeds of 2.5 GHz, 2 MB total L2 cache (1 MB per core), HyperTransport at 3.6 GT/s, and a 128 bit FPU.
+It is a dual core processor, and features clock speeds from 2.4 GHz to 2.7 GHz, 2 MB total L2 cache (1 MB per core), HyperTransport at 3.6 GT/s, and a 128 bit FPU.
 It maintains a TDP of 35W from its predecessor Turion X2 Ultra (codenamed Griffin).

 Turion II

 Turion II is identical to Turion II Ultra, except that the Turion II features only 1 MB of L2 cache (512 KB per core), and lower clock speeds ranging from 2.2 GHz to 2.6 GHz.

 Model naming methodology

 The model naming scheme does not make it obvious how to compare one Turion with another, or even an Athlon 64.
 The model name is two letters, a dash, and a two digit number (for example, ML-34).
 The two letters together designate a processor class, while the number represents a performance rating (PR).
 The first letter is M for mono (single) core processors and T for twin (dual) core Turion 64 X2 processors.
 The later in the alphabet that the second letter appears, the more the model has been designed for mobility (frugal power consumption).
 Take for instance, an MT-30 and an ML-34.
 Since the T in the MT-30 is later in the alphabet than the L in ML-34, the MT-30 consumes less power than the ML-34.
 But since 34 is greater than 30, the ML-34 is faster than the MT-30.

 The release of the Turion II Ultra and Turion II lineups have simplified name methodology; all newly released Turions have the letter "M" followed by a number designating relative performance.
 The higher the number, the higher the clock speed.
 For example, the Turion II M500 has a clock speed of 2.2 GHz while the Turion II M520 has a clock speed of 2.3 GHz.